reymarkus/pyxiv-dl-reborn/readme.md

-# pyxiv-dl-reborn
+# pyxiv-dl Reborn

-A  hobby project of a (hopefully) improved script of my previous `pyxiv-dl` script which rips original size Pixiv arts.
+A  hobby project of a (hopefully) improved script of my previous `pyxiv-dl` personal script which rips original size Pixiv arts.

 **Note**: This script is still WIP, and it will be updated in the future!